MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Set-Clipboard.md

 ### -AsOSC52

 When connected to a remote session over SSH, `Set-Clipboard` sets the clipboard of the remote machine, not the local host.
-When you use this parameter, `Set-Clipboard` the OSC52 ANSI escape sequence to set the clipboard of the local machine.
+When you use this parameter, `Set-Clipboard` uses the OSC52 ANSI escape sequence to set the clipboard of the local machine.

 For this feature to work, your terminal application must support the OSC52 ANSI escape sequence.
 The